roualdes/MATH131/_sources/week-00.md

 showing the exact code you used to draw any conclusions about the data or otherwise.

-We will use Google Colab for free, as part of your campus Google account username@mail.csuchico.edu.
+We will use Google Colab for free, as part of your Chico State Google account username@csuchico.edu.
 The free aspect means we'll have to deal with some issues that don't otherwise come about if we were to install Python on our own personal machines.
 I, Edward, have made the active choice to try Google Colab instead of teaching you how to